Mixture of Virtual-Kernel Experts for Multi-Objective User Profile Modeling: Abstract

 \section{Abstract}

-In many industrial applications like online advertising and recommendation systems, diverse and accurate user profiles can greatly help improve personalization.
-For building user profiles, deep learning is widely used to mine expressive tags to describe users' preferences from their historical actions.
-For example, tags mined from users' click-action history can represent the categories of ads that users are interested in, and they are likely to continue being clicked in the future.
-Traditional solutions usually introduce multiple independent Two-Tower models to mine tags from different actions, e.g., \textit{click}, \textit{conversion}.
-However, the models cannot learn complementarily and support effective training for data-sparse actions.
-Besides, limited by the lack of information fusion between the two towers, the model learning is insufficient to represent users' preferences on various topics well.
-This paper introduces a novel multi-task model called Mixture of Virtual-Kernel Experts (MVKE) to learn multiple topic-related user preferences based on different actions unitedly.
-In MVKE, we propose a concept of Virtual-Kernel Expert, which focuses on modeling one particular facet of the user's preference, and all of them learn coordinately.
-Besides, the gate-based structure used in MVKE builds an information fusion bridge between two towers, improving the model's capability much and maintaining high efficiency.
+In industrial applications like online advertising and recommendation systems, diverse and accurate user profiles can greatly help improve personalization.
+Deep learning is widely applied to mine expressive tags to users from their historical interactions in the system, e.g., \textit{click}, \textit{conversion} action in the advertising chain.
+The usual approach is to take a certain action as the objective, and introduce multiple independent Two-Tower models to predict the possibility of users' action on tags (known as CTR or CVR prediction).
+The predicted users' high probably attractive tags are to represent their preferences.
+However, the single-action models cannot learn complementarily and support effective training on data-sparse \textbf{actions}.
+Besides, limited by the lack of information fusion between the two towers, the model learns insufficiently to represent users' preferences on various tag \textbf{topics} well.
+This paper introduces a novel multi-task model called Mixture of Virtual-Kernel Experts (MVKE) to learn user preferences on various \textbf{actions} and \textbf{topics} unitedly.
+In MVKE, we propose a concept of Virtual-Kernel Expert, which focuses on modeling one particular facet of the user's preferences, and all of them learn coordinately.
+Besides, the gate-based structure used in MVKE builds an information fusion bridge between two towers, improving the model's capability and maintaining high efficiency.
 We apply the model in Tencent Advertising System, where both online and offline evaluations show that our method has a significant improvement compared with the existing ones and brings about an obvious lift to actual advertising revenue.